Post-Installation

 Post Install Volume Patches, sometimes also called root patches, are patches that have to be installed to disk for some older Macs to gain back functionality.

-OCLP will automatically root patch your system during a first time install if the USB install media was created within OCLP.
+OCLP will automatically root patch your system during a first time install if the USB install media was created within OCLP and the proper model was selected before installer creation.
 Users will also be prompted to install these patches after macOS updates or whenever patches are not detected on the system.
 We recommend rebuilding OpenCore with the latest version of OCLP to take advantage of these new features.

 Users can also see whether applicable patches have been installed, date and version the system was root patched with in the Post-Install Menu.